crysadrak/ima/README.md

 The IMA.js is an application development stack for developing isomorphic applications written in pure JavaScript and React.

+---
+**NOTE**

+npm6 users: the root postinstall npm script has been removed and have to be executed manually by `lerna bootstrap` after `npm install`
+---

 ## Why we use IMA.js and you should too?

 Here at [Seznam.cz](https://www.seznam.cz), development of a frontend application comes with many checkboxes that need to be ticked off before the project goes public.
 Mainly because of a diverse audience and a challenging product requirements.